Peppercorn: Types, Uses, Health Benefits & Buying Guide

 Black Peppercorns White Peppercorns Green Peppercorns Red Peppercorns

-Peppercorn berries were first cultivated in the Malabar Coast of India, where they still grow today.
-As trade expanded, they made their way to the Middle East, Europe, and eventually the Americas.
-Today, countries like Vietnam, Indonesia, and India are among the largest producers of peppercorns.
+Peppercorn was first cultivated in the Malabar Coast of India, where it still grows today.
+As trade expanded, it made its way to the Middle East, Europe, and eventually the Americas.
+Today, countries like Vietnam, Indonesia, and India are among the largest producers.

 History of Pepper